NelMatrix7/alx-pre_course/README.md

-This is an update in the readme file of the main branch in this repository.
-Thanks.
+This is an update in the readme file of the main branch in this repository, thanks.